Search within:

 No Placement Level (NoPL)

-Students who do not have a calculated placement, either because they do not have a High School GPA or ACT/SAT score are eligible to take the NoPL No Placement Math Placement Test on Blackboard.
+Students who do not have a calculated placement, either because they do not have a High School GPA or ACT/SAT score are eligible to take the NoPL No Placement Math Placement Test on Canvas.
 Contact cas.undergrad@ohio.edu for assistance registering for this test.

 Students' placement based on the NoPL test is determined according to the following scores: